JiYuanjing/EIC/pythia8Sim/pythia/EICsim_18_275/README.md

 # EIC simulation with pythia 8
+Code Author: Yuanjing Ji

-# how to run the file
+## how to run the file
 The default environment is sPHENIX, but it can be submitted to the STAR node too at RCF after set up the environment in the shell.

 ## 1, how to run and submit jobs